 Approved Use:

-1. The use of a VIT is approved to effect the arrest of a person wanted for a violent felony who may pose a flight risk or an immediate risk to the safety of others; or if not immediately apprehended, may pose further/continual risk of harm to others.
+1. The use of a VIT is approved to effect the arrest of a person wanted for a violent felony who may pose a flight risk or an immediate or future risk to the safety of others.

 Disapproved use: